Is SEO Dead? What business owners need to know about Google's new AI Overview

 If you said “no” to more than two, your visibility is probably declining.

-Many smart SEO agencies are now creating answers for customers AND AIs.
+Many smart SEO agencies are now creating answers for humans AND artificial intelligence.

 That means: